From Signed Networks to Group Graphs: Background

 A \tsedef{network} (or \tsedef{graph}) is a set of nodes (vertices) $\Ncal$ and a set of links (edges) $\Lcal$ which are pairs of nodes.
 Most of this paper is about \tsedef{directed networks} $\Dcal=(\Ncal,\Lcal)$ (also known as ``digraphs'') where links are ordered pairs of nodes denoted as the sequence $(v,u) \in \Lcal$ to indicate a link from node $u$ to node $v$ in accordance with the convention for sequences set out in \eqref{e:seqdef}.
 The link $(v,u)$ in a directed network is distinct from the link $(u,v)$. \tsedef{Self-loops} are allowed such as the directed link $(v,v)$ from node $v$ back to itself.
 A link $(v,u)$ is said to be \tsedef{reciprocated} if there is also an link in the opposite direction, i.e.\ if $(u,v)$ is also an link in the network.
 Note that the reciprocated links need not be identical in any other ways and a pair of reciprocated links may carry different weights or labels.

 This link notation does not support multilinks, where there can be more than one distinct link from a node $u$ to a node $v$.
-For the majority of the time I will use the notation outlined above to simplify the notation.
+For the majority of the time I will use the notation outlined above to simplify the text.
 Most results discussed here can be generalised with little trouble networks with multilinks.
-However, a comment on some issue regarding multilinks is required, the notation $(v,u,\alpha)$ will be used denote a link labelled $\alpha$ from node $u$ to node $v$.
-Different links from node $u$ to node $v$ will carry different labels $\alpha$.
-A multilink $(u,v,\beta)$ from node $v$ to node $u$ is the reciprocal link of $(v,u,\alpha)$ if and only if $\alpha=\beta$.

 A \tsedef{walk} $\Wcal(v_L,v_0)$ from node $v_0$ to node $v_L$ on a network (directed or undirected) is a sequence of nodes, $(v_L,v_{L-1},\ldots,v_2,v_1,v_0)=(v_n)_{n=0}^{L}$ where there is a link $\link_n$ from each node $v_{n-1}$ to the next node in the sequence $v_{n}$ so that $\ell_m = ( v_{m},v_{m-1} ) \in \Lcal$ where $m\in\{1,\ldots,L\}$ ($\ell_m = \{ v_{m},v_{m-1} \} \in \Lcal$ for an undirected network).
 The \tsedef{length} $L$ of a walk is the number of nodes in the walk minus one, $L(\Wcal) = |\Wcal|-1$.
 More formally a walk $\Wcal$ on a directed network satisfies \beq \Wcal = \big( v_n | v_n \in \Ncal, n\in\{0,1,2,\ldots,L\} \, , \text{ and } \link_m = (v_{m}, v_{m-1}) \in \Lcal, \, m\in\{1,2,\ldots,L\} \big) \, . \eeq Later I will use the notation that $\Wcal(v,u)$ is some walk starting from node $u$ and ending at node $v$.
 In general there are many such walks but I will show later that in special cases, some properties of group graphs only depend on the initial and final nodes in a walk.